-The government of St. Lucia provides several investment incentives to encourage domestic and foreign private investment.
-Recent amendments to the International Business Act sought to encourage businesses to locate their head offices in St. Lucia.
-Foreign investors in St. Lucia can repatriate all profits, dividends, and import capital.
+The Government of Saint Lucia provides several incentives to encourage domestic and foreign private investment.
+For example, foreign investors in Saint Lucia can repatriate all profits, dividends, and import capital.

-The St. Lucia legal system is based on the British common law system, but its civil code and property law are greatly influenced by French law.
-St. Lucia does not have a bilateral investment treaty with the United States but has bilateral investment treaties with the United Kingdom and Germany.
+The Saint Lucia legal system is based on the British common law system, but its civil code and property law are greatly influenced by French law.
+Saint Lucia does not have a bilateral investment treaty with the United States, but it has bilateral investment treaties with the United Kingdom and Germany.

-In 2014, the government of St. Lucia signed an Intergovernmental Agreement in observance of the U.S. Foreign Account Tax Compliance Act (FATCA), making it mandatory for banks in St. Lucia to report the banking information of U.S. citizens.
+In 2014, the Government of Saint Lucia signed an Intergovernmental Agreement in observance of the U.S. Foreign Account Tax Compliance Act (FATCA), making it mandatory for banks in Saint Lucia to report the banking information of U.S. citizens.

 1. Openness To, and Restrictions Upon, Foreign Investment